Advanced female fertility testing provides answers

 Hormone tests.
 Blood tests to measure specific hormones can reveal a great deal about your egg supply and ovulatory status.
 Common hormone tests measure blood levels of follicle stimulating hormone (FSH), estrogen, androgens (testosterone, DHEA-S), prolactin, progesterone, and thyroid hormones (TSH, T4).

 Antral follicle count.
-An antral follicle count, performed by transvaginal ultrasound, allows your fertility specialist to visually count the number of egg-containing follicles visible on your ovaries early in your cycle, which can indicate your ovarian reserve.
+An antral follicle count via transvaginal ultrasound allows your fertility specialist to count the number of follicles on your ovaries.
+This occurs early in your cycle and can indicate your ovarian reserve.

 Post-coital test.
 Performed within one day of intercourse, this test examines the cervical mucus to determine if sperm can pass through the cervix and into the uterus.

 Hysterosalpingogram (HSG).
 This 10- to 30-minute procedure uses X-rays and special dye injected through a thin catheter passed through the cervix and into the uterus and fallopian tubes.
-This test can reveal uterine abnormalities that can prevent embryo implantation, as well as blockages of the fallopian tubes that could prevent sperm from reaching eggs.
+This test can reveal uterine abnormalities that can prevent embryo implantation.
+It can also find blockages of the fallopian tubes that could prevent sperm from reaching eggs.
 The test is performed between day 9 and 12 of your cycle at one of the following locations, with a written order from your fertility specialist:

 - Hoag Hospital (Newport Beach)

 - Hoag Health Center (Irvine)

 - Newport Imaging (Newport Beach)